๐Ÿ“šEnglish 10

 2. If a character struggles with guilt over a past decision throughout a novel, which conflict type is primary, and what theme might the author be exploring?

-3. Compare and contrast Person vs. Fate and Person vs. Self—how do both involve questions of control, and what distinguishes where the "battle" takes place?
+3. Compare Person vs. Fate and Person vs. Self.
+How do both involve questions of control, and what distinguishes where the "battle" takes place?

 4. A dystopian novel features a protagonist fighting against a totalitarian government.
 Identify the primary conflict type and explain what this choice allows the author to critique.

-5. An FRQ asks you to analyze how conflict reveals character.
+5. You're asked to analyze how conflict reveals character.
 Which conflict type would best showcase internal character development, and which would best showcase a character's values through external action?